SRON-Earth/Balsa/Documentation/BalsaManual.md

 This command creates "fruit-model.balsa" from "fruit-points.balsa" and "fruit-labels.balsa".
 Various parameters of the training process can be controlled to make trade-offs between the disk usage of the generated model files, the processor/multi-core utilization, wall-clock time, predictive performance, etc.

 Running `balsa_train` without any arguments displays the full range of options.
 By default, balsa\_train creates a forest of 150 trees of unlimited depth, using one thread/core for training.
-This is fine for initial experimentation on small test sets, but it is almost never the best option for your application.
+This is fine for initial experimentation on small test sets, but it is almost never the best option for real applications.
 In order to get the best results, both in terms of runtime/speed and in terms of classification power, you will need to tune the parameters of balsa_train.
 The chapters [Optimizing Resource Usage](#optimizingresourceusage) and [Optimizing Model Performance] (#optimizingmodelperformance) cover the tuning process in detail.

 <a name="balsaclassify"></a>
 ### Classification on the Command Line [(top)](#tableofcontents)

 A model can be used to classify a (known or unknown) data set.
 For experimentation purposes, you can generate a second test set called "fresh-fruit-data" using balsa_generate with a different seed.
 To classify the data set using a model, run:

-	balsa_classify fruit-model.balsa fresh-fruit-data.balsa fresh-fruit-labels-classified.balsa
+	balsa_classify fruit-model.balsa fresh-fruit-data.balsa

-The first two parameters are the trained model file and the unknown new data file.
-The last parameter is the name that will be used to store the classifier output.
-This file can be compared to actual labels (e.g. from balsa_generate) for evaluation of the model.
+The two parameters are the trained model file and the unknown new data file.
+The output labels will be written to a file called "fresh-fruit-data-predictions.balsa", i.e., its name will be the stem of the filename with "-predictions" appended to it.
+This output file can be compared to actual labels (e.g. from balsa_generate) for evaluation of the model.

+Note that it is possible to pass multiple data files on the command-line for bulk-classification.
+Under most circumstances, passing multiple files in a single invocation is much more efficient than classifying files in separate runs.

 The resource usage of the command-line classifier can be tuned to achieve to achieve shorter wall-clock times at the expense of additional memory usage and CPU load.
 We note, however, that the command-line classifier is already extremely fast and memory-efficient in single-threaded mode.
 The chapters on [Optimizing Resource Usage](#optimizingresourceusage) and [Optimizing Model Performance] (#optimizingmodelperformance) cover the tuning process in detail.